 When you travel to New York, save some of your hard earned cash by exploring the city's many parks, museums, landmarks, and other tourist attractions using public transit.
 Whether you're visiting the 'big apple' for just one day or several weeks, you've come to the right place to discover all kinds of fun things to see and do in NYC.
 You'll find recommendations for dining, shopping and hotels — everything you need for planning your visit to the 'Big Apple'.

-All of the attractions in our New York City Trip Planner are easy to get to on transit.
+All attractions in our New York City Trip Planner are easy to get to on transit.
 Most are just a short walk from a subway station.
-You'll get a detailed overview of each attraction complete with reviews, photos, video, map, directions and, on mobile, a quick link to real time transit and walking directions, making it easy to plan a route for your own self-guided tours of the city.
+We provide a detailed overview of each attraction, reviews, photos, video, map, directions and, instant real-time transit and walking directions, making it easy to plan a route for your own self-guided tours of the city.

 If you prefer the extra convenience of guided tours, you'll find a huge selection of guided NYC sightseeing tours — another great way to see the city.